FuseByExample/external-mq-fabric-client/docs/fabric-ha-setup-master-slave.md

 <!-- NOTE: You need an jboss-fuse more recent than the 015 build for the following to work. -->

-You can use the `cluster-list` command to see the status of the cluster and find out which containers were elected to be the masters and which are assigned to the slaves.
+You can use the `fabric:cluster-list` command to see the status of the cluster and find out which containers were elected to be the masters and which are assigned to the slaves.
 Example:

-    JBossFuse:karaf@root> cluster-list
+    JBossFuse:karaf@root> fabric:cluster-list
     [cluster]                      [masters]                      [slaves]                       [services]
     stats/default
-    fusemq/mq-east
+    fusemq/a-mq-east
-       mq-east-broker              MQ-East2                       MQ-East1                       tcp://chirino-retina.chirino:62184
+       a-mq-east-profile           A-MQ-East2                     A-MQ-East1                     tcp://chirino-retina.chirino:62184
-    fusemq/mq-west
+    fusemq/a-mq-west
-       mq-west-broker              MQ-West2                       MQ-West1                       tcp://chirino-retina.chirino:62215
+       a-mq-west-profile           A_MQ-West1                     A-MQ-West2                     tcp://chirino-retina.chirino:62215

-First lets start a consumer running against a broker running in the `mq-west` group:
+First lets start a consumer running against a broker running in the `a-mq-west` group:

-    java -jar extras/mq-client.jar consumer --user admin --password admin --brokerUrl "discovery:(fabric:mq-west)"
+    java -jar extras/mq-client.jar consumer --user admin --password admin --brokerUrl "discovery:(fabric:a-mq-west)"

-Then lets start a producer running against a broker running in the `mq-east` group:
+Then lets start a producer running against a broker running in the `a-mq-east` group:

-    java -jar extras/mq-client.jar producer --user admin --password admin --brokerUrl "discovery:(fabric:mq-east)"
+    java -jar extras/mq-client.jar producer --user admin --password admin --brokerUrl "discovery:(fabric:a-mq-east)"